 - -apply over other types of paint coatings

 - -mix more than you can immediately use

-A very fast drying coating used mainly on furniture for a hard, glossy finish.
+A very fast-drying coating used mainly on furniture for a hard, glossy finish.
 It's usually applied with a spray but there are also slow-drying brush-on formulas available.
-Lacquer should not be applied over other types of coatings as it tends to soften them much like a paint stripper, other coatings can be applied over lacquer, however, with proper preparation.
+Lacquer should not be applied over other types of coatings as it tends to soften them much like a paint stripper.
+Other coatings can be applied over lacquer with proper preparation.
 Thin and cleanup with lacquer thinner.

-For breathability latex is the best coating to use on bathrooms, kitchens, exterior siding and other surfaces that see a lot of moisture as long as a good oil primer is used on bare surfaces.
-Because it allows water vapor in the air to pass easily it doesn't tend to check and peel with normal environmental conditions.
+For breathability, latex is the best coating to use on bathrooms, kitchens, exterior siding, and other surfaces that see a lot of moisture.
+Be sure to use a good oil primer on bare surfaces when using latex outside.
+Because it allows water vapor in the air to pass easily, it doesn't tend to check and peel with normal environmental conditions.
 Thin and clean up with water.